 Pollution and Contamination

 Eurofins uses solvents and chemical products which are kept in secure locations.
 After use these products are collected and recycled by specialist waste disposal businesses.
-In addition, by its development at the cutting-edge of environmental analysis the Eurofins contributes by its work to the protection of the environment.
+By its very nature, through the work Eurofins laboratories across the world do every day, the Group contributes to the protection of the environment and monitoring of pollution and contamination.

 Recycling is now a normal part of life in many countries.
 As well as the chemicals mentioned above, Eurofins laboratories recycle a wide range of products: paper, glass, plastic, cardboard, batteries, aluminium and IT equipment.
 Complementing this, in certain countries in which Eurofins operates, such as the United States, training programmes are developed for laboratory personnel in order to limit their impact on the environment.